ghoshoreo/cse15l-lab-reports/lab2.md

 Lab Report 2
 =============
-Welcome to my secong lab report for CSE 15L.
+Welcome to my second lab report for CSE 15L.
 This lab report is divided into three parts, reflecting the three tasks for this lab report.

 Task 1
 ------